forms-angular/fng-jq-upload/readme.md

     var mySchema = new mongoose.Schema({
       domrField: String,
-      files: {type: [uploadSchema], form: {directive: 'fng-jq-upload-form', add:{autoUpload:true, sizeLimit:50000000}}}
+      files: {
+        type: [uploadSchema],
+        form: {
+          directive: 'fng-jq-upload-form',
+          fngJqUploadForm: {
+            sizeLimit: 5000000,
+            autoUpload:true
+          }
+        }
+      }
     });

+You can extend the schema and add the additFields property to the fngJqUploadForm object to generate an inline form to capture the extra fields.
+For example:

+    additFields: JSON.stringify([{name:'param'}]),

+the additFields property is of type [form schema](https://www.forms-angular.org/#/schemas#formschema).

 The chunks and file details get stored in the collection.files and collection.chunks collections where 'collection' is the collection in which the data for mySchema is stored.
+Additional fields, if any, get stored in the main collection.

 This is done using the following api endpoints: